London Gateway Port Terminal is an automated deep-sea container port developed by DP World on the north bank of the River Thames in Essex.

 Facilities of the deep-sea container port

-The terminal will be built over an area of 175ha.
-It will have a quay length of 2,700m with 24 quay cranes in operation.
-It will comprise of six berths.
+The terminal, built over an area of 175ha, has a quay length of 2,700m with 24 quay cranes in operation, and comprises of six berths.

-The new terminal will be equipped with the latest Navis SPARCS N4 terminal operating system (TOS).
-The SPARCS N4 system with automated container handling equipment will be used for automating the processes at the main gate, the container yard and also at the rail terminal connecting the London Gateway Project site.
+The new terminal is equipped with the latest Navis SPARCS N4 terminal operating system (TOS).
+The SPARCS N4 system with automated container handling equipment is used for automating the processes at the main gate, the container yard and also at the rail terminal connecting the London Gateway Project site.

-The terminal will also be equipped with the latest facilities for safety, time-saving and cost-efficiency.
+The terminal is also equipped with the latest facilities for safety, time-saving and cost-efficiency.
 The facilities will include advanced vehicle booking systems (VBS), automated optical character recognition (OCR) for the road gate system, automatic stacking of cranes (ASC) using OCR, and light barriers for offloading and back-loading road vehicles.

-A rail terminal is also being built near the port by Balfour Beatty, in a separate project.
-The new rail terminal is expected to be commissioned in the fourth quarter of 2012.
+A rail terminal is also built near the port by Balfour Beatty, in a separate project.
+DB Schenker Rail UK operated the first intermodal train from the port terminal.

 Details of Europe’s largest logistics park in Essex

-The logistics park will cover an area of 227ha, out of which approxmiately 9.25 million square feet (86ha) will be used to accommodate B8 warehousing, research, and service facilities such as retail and hotel.
+The logistics park covers an area of 227ha, out of which approxmiately 9.25 million square feet (86ha) is used to accommodate B8 warehousing, research, and service facilities such as retail and hotel.

-The park will include roadways, service corridors, Sustainable Urban Drainage System (SUDS), buildings, rail terminal and a truck parking facility.
+The park also includes roadways, service corridors, Sustainable Urban Drainage System (SUDS), buildings, rail terminal and a truck parking facility.
 Other facilities include footpaths and cycleways, including free space with extensive landscaping.

 Key companies involved with the London Gateway project

-Navis, which is a subsidiary of Cargotec, will supply the terminal operating solution (TOS) for the London Gateway.
+Navis, which is a subsidiary of Cargotec, supplied the terminal operating solution (TOS) for the London Gateway.
 Cargotec was also contracted in 2011 to supply 40 Kalmar automatic stacking cranes and 28 Kalmar shuttle carriers.

-The Port of London Authority (PLA) provided services such as diving, salvage and hydrographic surveys, monitoring of licences, and tidal works approval for the project.
+The Port of London Authority (PLA) provided services such as diving, salvage and hydrographic surveys, monitoring of licenses, and tidal works approval for the project.

-The high energy impact compaction (HEIC) works are being carried out by LANDPAC.
+The high energy impact compaction (HEIC) works were carried out by LANDPAC.

-The transportation and environmental engineering services are being provided by AECOM.
+The transportation and environmental engineering services were provided by AECOM.
 The company also carried out the environmental impact assessment for the project.

-Part of the construction work of the terminal has been contracted to the joint venture of Laing O'Rourke and Dredging International.
+Part of the construction work of the terminal was contracted to the joint venture of Laing O’Rourke and Dredging International.

-ZPMC will supply eight quay cranes for container operations at the rail terminal.
+ZPMC supplied eight quay cranes for container operations at the rail terminal.